Boris Johnson and Priti Patel pressure PM to ignore ECHR rulings on Rwanda

 The report adds that the bill’s other “co-sponsors” include Jacob Rees-Mogg, Nadine Dorries, Tim Loughton and “six other MPs”.

+On April 14, Ms Patel signed what she described as a “world-first” agreement to send migrants to Rwanda but the first deportation flight, due to take off on June 14, was grounded amid legal challenges.

+The legality of the policy has since been contested in the courts, with ministers and campaigners awaiting rulings from High Court judges on the case which are expected to be handed down on Monday.

-It comes after the Prime Minister on Tuesday pledged to “abolish” the backlog of asylum claims by the end of 2023.
+It comes after the Prime Minister pledged to “abolish” the backlog of asylum claims by the end of 2023.

 The pledge was called into question after officials admitted only a portion of applications would be cleared.